English (ENGL)

 Typically Offered: Fall, Spring.

-ENGL 3302 - Topics in Film: Before 1650 (3-9 Credits)
+ENGL 3302 - Topics in Film: Gender in Lit and Film (3-9 Credits)

 Grading Basis: Letter Grade